1. What is CCNA?

 Yes, when you know and understand the technology covered in the exam and can demonstrate in the interview.
 The goal shouldn’t just pass the exam here the knowledge matters.

-24. One I get CCNA certified, will this certification expire?
+24. Once I get CCNA certified, will this certification expire?

 CCNA certification is valid for three years.
-To recertify, pass the ICND2 exam, or pass the current CCNA exam, or pass a CCNA Concentration exam (wireless, security, voice), or pass the current CCDA exam, or pass any 300 – XXX professional level or Cisco Specialist exam (excluding Sales Specialist exams), or pass a current CCIE or CCDE written exam.
+To recertify, pass the current CCNA exam, or pass any 300 – XXX professional level or Cisco Specialist exam (excluding Sales Specialist exams), or pass a current CCIE written exam.

 25. Will I lose my job after my CCNA certificate expires?